Open Bible Data Home About News OET Key

 Parallel MAT 14:36

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Mat 14:36 ©

-OET (OET-RV) and begged him even to just let them touch the edge of his robe because everyone who did that was healed.
+OET (OET-RV)and begged him even to just let them touch the edge of his robe because everyone who did that was healed.

 OET-LVand they_were_begging him that they_may_ only _touch against_the fringe of_the garment of_him, and as_many_as touched were_cured.